- Potentially pursue a career as a professional accountant with this degree.

 Accounting is the major element of your degree, studied with Finance and Economics.
-In 2nd and 3rd year you study Accounting, Finance, Law and the parts of Economics important to Finance.

-- Continue with 7.5 credits of Critical Skills or continue with 7.5 credits of Mathematical Studies in the 2nd semester
+22.5 credits of Accounting, 15 credits of Economics, 7.5 credits of Mathematical Studies and 7.5 credits of Critical Skills.
+Continue with 7.5 credits of Critical Skills or continue with 7.5 credits of Mathematical Studies in the 2nd semester

 - You study Financial Accounting, Management Accounting, Taxation, Finance, Law and the parts of Economics important to Finance.